 Just like eBooks, you'll need to promote your eCourse to get many sales, but apart from that the income should be very passive.

-8 – Sell Stock Music
+8 – Create And Sell Apps

 I'm always thinking, “There should be an app for that!”
 Everyone wants an app for everything these days.
 And if you can create one, you can sell it over and over.

 You don't necessarily have to be a tech genius to create an app.
 There are a lot of do-it-yourself tools available online that simplify app creation, but if you want a high-quality app, you should probably pay an expert to do it for you.

 And if you want to create an app and then sell it, Flippa is a great marketplace for doing that.

 9 – Create Niche Websites

 Niche websites are a bit different from your average blog because they don't need to be updated continually.

 Basically they are just a collection of static pages that provide information on a specific topic.
 You put the website together, monetize it with ads and/or affiliate links, and leave it be.